-In Washington, streaked horned larks are federally listed as threatened and state listed as endangered.
-They are found on prairie habitat south of Puget Sound, coastal beaches, and along the lower Columbia River.
-Primary concerns are habitat loss and degradation and human-related disturbance and mortality at breeding sites from activities like mowing grass.
+Streaked horned larks are federally listed as threatened and state listed as endangered.
+They are found on prairie habitat south of Puget Sound, coastal beaches, and dredge spoil islands along the lower Columbia River.
+Primary concerns for this species are habitat loss and degradation as well as human-activities such as mowing grass at breeding sites.

 This subspecies of horned lark is a focus of WDFW’s conservation efforts with partners such as Joint Base Lewis-McChord, Center for Natural Lands Management, U.S. Army Corps of Engineers, civilian airports, Oregon State University, U.S. Fish and Wildlife Service, American Bird Conservancy, Port of Portland, and The Evergreen State College.